Exclusive: Neiman Marcus to file for bankruptcy as soon as this week - sources

 The company expanded across the United States and in 1972 it acquired New York City’s Bergdorf Goodman, itself founded in the early 1900s, becoming a fashion fixture for celebrities and wealthy customers seeking expensive handbags and clothing.

 Like other brick-and-mortar department store operators, Neiman Marcus struggled in recent years to compete with discount retail chains and a consumer shift to online shopping.
-Luxury e-commerce firms such as Yoox Net-A-Porter Group (YNAP) and Farfetch Ltd (FTCH.N) have added to the competitive pressure facing Neiman Marcus.
+Luxury e-commerce firms such as Yoox Net-A-Porter Group (YNAP) and Farfetch Ltd have added to the competitive pressure facing Neiman Marcus.

 The coronavirus outbreak has pushed the company to the brink.
 While it has asked some workers back to closed stores to fulfill online orders, these operations cannot make up for lost sales in physical stores.